COVID-19 privacy notice

-We have been asked to assist with the COVID-19 Test and Trace service.
-We will ask you for basic contact details if you enter some of our buildings.
+We are required to collect data for the COVID-19 Test and Trace service.
+We will ask you for basic contact details if you enter some of our premises and venues.
 Data will only be kept for this purpose for 21 days.
 This data will be shared with NHS Test and Trace if there is a local outbreak and NHS Test and Trace may then contact you to provide appropriate advice.
 For further information, please see the privacy notice from the Department for Health and Social Care.
 If you want to opt-out of this processing, please let a member of staff know.

 If you visit us, your contact data may also be collected as part of other business processes.
 Please see the When you contact us privacy notice, or relevant service specific notice.